AdamISZ/aut-ct/README.md

 Output of rpcclient should be just `1` for successful verification.
 Any negative number means the proof is not valid for the given Curve Tree.

-(Process currently verified working on Ubuntu 22.04 and Debian 12)
+(Process currently verified working on Ubuntu 22.04, Debian 12 and Windows 10)

 # Testing